husky-team/husky/README.md

     ./Master --conf /path/to/your/conf

+In the single-machine environment, use the following,

+    ./<executable> --conf /path/to/your/conf

 In the distributed environment, use the following to execute workers on all machines,

     ./exec.sh <executable> --conf /path/to/your/conf